What is Aspartylglucosaminuria?

 Clumsiness or delayed/slow motor functions;

 Pregnancy and infancy progress normally.
 AGU babies have growth spurts in the first years of their lives, so they look very healthy.
 Once born, girls may have umbilical and boys inguinal hernias, which are usually repaired easily by surgeons.
 Infections are more common in AGU toddlers compared to an average child and most AGU children get ear tubes due to continuous ear infections.

 The first sign of AGU is slow speech development.
 The kids are more clumsy that their peers, with awkward walking or running, sometimes leaning forward.
 Delayed speech, attention deficit, clumsiness, restlessness, continuous respiratory infections are present in most of the preschoolers.

 School age children learn material at a slower rate.
 Most of the AGU children start to attend special education by middle school.
 Some children learn how to read and write, they like to participate in sports, art and crafts.

-Children continue to develop until their twenties or later, depending on the level of care the child receives, and continue to learn.
+Depending on the level of care received, children develop and continue to learn until their twenties or later.
 An AGU patient's life expectancy usually averages 25 -35 year of age for a male and 30-40 years of age for a female, with young adults typically dying from some sort of infection.

 The disease was studied in Finland and most of the literature describes the progression of the disease in Finnish population.
 Cases of the disease have been reported in almost every country and affect many nations.
 Disease progression varies in different nationalities, with some cases reported fatal as early as 2 years old.

 Autism or Aspartylglucosaminuria or ADHD?

-AGU initial symptoms are slow language development and speech delay which can be noticed as early as two years of age.
+The initial symptoms of Aspartylglucosaminuria (AGU) are slow language development and speech delay which can be noticed as early as two years of age.
 School-age children are often diagnosed with ADHD or language/auditory processing disorder as they are slow to process information.
-Evaluators attribute that inattentiveness or inability to process information to one of these more common disorders.
-As a result, all AGU kids end up; being diagnosed with autism spectrum disorder and/or ADHD, and may be prescribed ADHD medications and other treatments.
+Evaluators usually initially attribute AGU-linked inattentiveness or inability to process information to Autism or ADHD, which are more common disorders.
+As a result, all AGU kids end up being diagnosed with autism spectrum disorder and/or ADHD.
+They may be prescribed treatments or therapies for Autism or ADHD, which do not help AGU.